 Alison Faith, Clinical Nurse Specialist; Commander, USN (Ret.)

-Bradley Garner, MBA, Director of Talent Acquisition, Workshops for Warriors; MSgt, USAF (Ret.)
+Bradley Garner, MBA, President, Top Level Talent, MSgt, USAF (Ret.)

 Bob Lawrence aimed to fulfill his goal of trying to make a difference in someone’s life in his more than 30 years of experience at Channel 10.
 Now retired as of June 2015, that is still his goal.
 Having served in the military as a staff sergeant in the Air Force Reserves, Bob found his calling as the military reporter at Channel 10 exposing the work and commitment of our young men and women in uniform.
 Currently, Bob still hopes to make a difference in his position on the board of directors for the USS Midway Museum, a member of KPBS’s GI Film Festival Advisory Committee, and as an emcee for other veteran and military events.